What is Macular Degeneration?

 Macular Degeneration is a chronic, progressive eye disease that affects the central retina or macula.

-Also known as Age-related Macular Degeneration (AMD), macular degeneration is a disease associated with aging that gradually destroys sharp, central vision.
+Also known as Age-related Macular Degeneration (AMD), macular degeneration is an eye disease associated with aging that gradually destroys sharp, central vision.
 AMD affects the macula, the part of the eye that allows you to see fine detail.
 AMD causes no pain.

 Macular Degeneration is a leading cause of vision loss in Americans 50 years of age and older.
 In some cases, macular degeneration advances so slowly that people do not notice the change in their vision.
 For other people, macular degeneration progresses faster and may lead to a loss of vision in both eyes.